learn-co-curriculum/phase-1-array-foreach-method/README.md

   })
 ```

-The other time we want to use `forEach` is if we want to directly change (or
+The other time we want to use `forEach` is if we need to directly change (or
 "mutate") the elements we're iterating through.

 As an example, consider: